What are our key objectives as a school when it comes to recognising and supporting children with SEN?

 Making an IEP for children with SEN and drafting a chronology to identify key areas in which the pupil needs to improve on and to set targets that are followed through in lessons and learning times

 The school endeavours to ensure that all pupils are fully integrated into the life of the school where safety permits.
 Supporting pupils with a range of special educational needs involves everyone across the school.
-The SENCO liaises with the Headteacher regarding the provision of professional development of staff regarding meeting the needs of pupils with additional needs.
+The SEN team and Intervention coordinator liaises with the Headteacher regarding the provision of professional development of staff regarding meeting the needs of pupils with additional needs.

 There are a range of professionals within education, health and social work whose expertise, advice and service will from time to time be sought: Educational Psychology Speech Therapy, Occupational Therapy, Visual Impairment Advisory Teacher, Auditory Impairment Advisory Teacher Devon & Cornwall Careers Service Devon and South Hams Local Education Authority.

 We value and welcome the perspectives of parents on their children's special educational needs.
-We also welcome any help parents can give to their children at home; the SENCO is always available to advise on the ways that parents might help their children and to discuss any worries or give information on progress.
+We also welcome any help parents can give to their children at home; both the SEN team and Intervention coordinator are always available to advise on the ways that parents might help their children and to discuss any worries or give information on progress.
 The school takes very seriously any complaints by parents or pupils (see ‘Colours Academy Complaints Procedure’).
 Parents also have a right to appeal to the Special Educational Needs and Disability Tribunal (SENDIST), where the claim is that a child has been discriminated against because of a disability.

 Transition within and between Schools: